w3c/window-management/security_and_privacy.md

 Information about the Window's placement on the current screen (or in more rich cross-screen coordinates) is already available through the Window interface.

-This feature exposes information about all connected screens, additional display properties of each screen, it surfaces events when the set of screens or their properties change, and it exposes window placements as multi-screen coordinates.
-The newly exposed information has been limited to the minimum required for the most essential cross-screen window placement features.
-See the ScreenInfo definition for the new screen properties exposed and their respective utility.
+This feature provides a surface to optionally expose information about all connected screens, additional display properties of each screen, and events when the set of screens or their properties change.
+It also allows window placements to be exposed in multi-screen coordinates.
+The newly exposed information has been tailored to what would typically be required for the most essential cross-screen window placement features.
+See the ScreenInfo definition for full set of new screen properties exposed and their respective utility.

-All newly exposed information could be gated by the proposed `window-placement` permission, limited to secure contexts, and perhaps limited to top-level frames, but the specific behavior is left to individual implementers.

 It should be noted that exisiting `Window.screenLeft`, and `screenTop`, and non-standard `Screen.left` and `top` values are generally given in cross-screen